departmentfortransport/street-manager-docs/docs/api-documentation/V1.0/index.md

 There is also a concept of a work record's active permit, that is simply the most recently added permit on that works record.
 In essence, a work is a representation of all the permits, reinstatements, FPNs, inspections etc. that have been added to a particular location.
 {: .govuk-body}

+### Delegated Users
+{: .govuk-heading-m}

+All POST and PUT endpoints will contain two properties, internal_user_identifier and internal_user_name.
+These fields are currently placeholders but in Phase 2 these properties will be stored and link the action to a specific user rather than an organisation.
+{: .govuk-body}

 #### Create work endpoint
 {: .govuk-heading-s}